(VAP) Victoria Air Photos and Survey

 Our Purpose:

-VAP's recent Salish Sea Project detected detected, documented and removed various marine debris.
+VAP's recent Salish Sea Project detected, documented and removed various marine debris.
 High quality data was gathered.
 VAP offers contract and volunteer services for these environmental services.

 Summary of the source and nature of the problem we address: